Gorilla-Lab-SCUT/PaDT/README_MC.md

 bash setup.sh
 ```

 The following contains a code snippet illustrating how to use our PaDT.
-More details can refer to [eval/test_demo.py](eval/test_demo.py).

 ```python
 import torch